 THE TAIAHA AND THE AXE On the corner of Lincoln Road and Queen Stree in Masterton is a mural hidden behind a caref constructed wall.
-The wall was built to protect I grow up in Materietino on Newy Street, about fine institute's sulf, from the size.
-When I sum length of Eurly Statest recently fills a seen of recognition but could not recall any vivid memories of the must.
-The masketivy of formin and stall played with all attented to been the name mental-ne whom it well but earl recell any conscious responses we might have had to the imagery.
-My either and goest an addressoon on the sixe of the mustal, beautiful and information from people possingly.
+The wall was built to protect I grow up in Materietino so Perry Errest, about fine institute valid.
+From the facts, When I sum largest of Eurly Settlem recently fifth a seen of recognition but could not recall any vivid memories of the must.
+The masketivy of formin and could not recall any vivid memories of the must.
+The masketivy of formin and early lepoles which all attented to been the manner machine-when vive will be early recall any conscious response we might have but to the imagery.
+My either and goest an admirrous on the sixed of the must, hopeling to gloom information from people possingly.
 We had a sign swing My you local?
-Outselssoo for lead needed-"this little first for votre trook!", Suranton to loose Fine Ant Exhibition, NOVI I Iam Trais's Teylor in-front of the gosache deeps for the Mechanis Poet Office mund. the (FREUMOUS PACE) COC COC CONTROL OF COMMENTAL OF CONTROL OF C indicape from under his wide-beim has.
+Outselfsood for lead reced-"this little first for vury trook!", Suranton to loose Fine Ant Exhibition, NOVI I Iam Trais's Teylor in-front of the gosache deeps for the Mechanis Poet Office mund. the (FREUMOUS PACE) COC COC CONTROL OF COMMENTAL OF CONTROL OF C indicape from under his wide-beim has.
 Smoke billows our across the sky an agent tree stumps line the hills.
-There's an air of accomplishment in his pose to trea see felich, be buildings ercelor, and people gather together asseute so post office.
+There's an air of accomplishment in his pose to trea see felich, be buildings recreate, and people gather together asseute so post office.
 Both the man and his soe are at rest, their work for the momen register.
 The other man stunds closely behind him holding a taisha.
 This man on a settler and notifies her not his taishas are at rest.
 Discretify behind the man on a settler and notifies her not his taishas are at rest.
-Discretify behind the man and the study and the second section of the second section of the section has been as the second section of the section has been as the section of the section of
+Discretify behind the man and the settlem of the settlem has been as a settlem of the control of the settlem of